hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

     should be a dot (".") and the registrar must also have root affiliation.
     If no affiliation is specified in the registration request, the identity being registered will be given the affiliation of the registrar.

+ 3. The invoker can register a user with attributes if the requested attributes meet the conditions below.
+      - Invoker has 'hf.Registar.Attributes' attribute with the value of the attribute or pattern being registered.
+The only supported pattern is a string with a "*" at the end.
+For example, "a.b.*" is a pattern which matches all attribute names beginning with "a.b.".
+      - If the requested attribute name is 'hf.Registrar.Attributes', an additional check is performed to see if the requested values for this attributes are equal to or a subset of the invoker's value for 'hf.Registrar.Attributes'

+    Examples:
+      Valid Scenarios:
+        1. If the Registrar has the attribute 'hf.Registrar.Attributes = a.b.*, x.y.z' and
+        is registering attribute 'a.b.c', it is valid because the registrar has 'a.b.*' as part of its attribute.

+        2. If the Registrar has the attribute 'hf.Registrar.Attributes = a.b.*, x.y.z' and
+        is registering attribute 'x.y.z', it is valid because the registrar has 'x.y.z' as part of its attribute.

+        3. If the Registrar has the attribute 'hf.Registrar.Attributes = a.b.*, x.y.z' and
+        is registering attribute 'hf.Registar.Attributes = a.b.c, x.y.z', it is valid because the registrar
+        has the value 'a.b.*, x.y.z' for its 'hf.Registrar.Attributes' attribute.

+      Invalid Scenarios:
+        1. If the Registrar has the attribute 'hf.Registrar.Attributes = a.b.*, x.y.z' and
+        is registering attribute 'hf.Registar.Attributes = a.b.c, x.y.*', it is invalid
+        because requested attribute 'x.y.*' is not a pattern owned by the Registrar.

+        2. If the Registrar has the attribute 'hf.Registrar.Attributes = a.b.*, x.y.z' and
+        is registering attribute 'hf.Registar.Attributes = a.b.c, x.y.z, attr1', it is invalid
+        because the invoker's 'hf.Registrar.Attributes' attribute values do not contain 'attr1'.

+        3. If the Registrar has the attribute 'hf.Registrar.Attributes = a.b.*, x.y.z' and
+        is registering attribute 'a.b', it is invalid because it is not equal to or a subset of the invoker's 'hf.Registrar.Attributes' attribute values.

+        4. If the Registrar has the attribute 'hf.Registrar.Attributes = a.b.*, x.y.z' and
+        is registering attribute 'x.y', it is invalid because it is not equal to or a subset of the registrar's 'hf.Registrar.Attributes' attribute values.

 The following command uses the **admin** identity's credentials to register a new user with an enrollment id of "admin2", an affiliation of